 You understand that these terrible disasters occur because of our failure to protect the environment.
 Taking steps in the right direction will help.

 Start at home by making changes in your lifestyle.
 Recycling containers would be great.
 When heading to the grocery store, bring your own bag so you won’t rely on the plastic bags they use.
 You also need to dispose of your trash properly.
-If you can partner with a junk removal Seattle company, it would be great.
+If you can partner with Evergreen Junk Removal, it would be great.
 These changes at home are simple, but if everyone in the community does them, they could pave the way for the prevention of disasters.
 If not, at least, you can lessen their severity.
 For instance, when there’s a flood, canals get clogged because of plastic.
 If you don’t throw plastic away or even stop using it, you won’t have to worry about massive flooding.

 You felt traumatized because of the experience, and you don’t want it to happen again.
 You have to take the right steps so you won’t need to keep on moving because of natural disasters.